British Psychological Society: Society offices

 The Society's main office is currently in Leicester in the United Kingdom.
 According to BPS HR department, as of April 2019 there were 113 staff members at the Leicester office, 9 in London.
 There are also smaller regional offices in Belfast, Cardiff, Glasgow.
 The archives are deposited at the Wellcome Library in the Euston Road, London.

 Logo and YouTube

-The British Psychological Society's logo is an image of the Greek mythical figure Psyche, personification of the soul, holding a Victorian oil lamp.
+The British Psychological Society's logo is an image of the Greek mythical figure Psyche, personification of the soul, holding an oil lamp.
 The use of her image is a reference to the origins of the word psychology.
 The lamp symbolises learning and is also a reference to the story of Psyche.
 Eros was in love with Psyche and would visit her at night, but had forbidden her from finding out his identity.
 She was persuaded by her jealous sisters to discover his identity by holding a lamp to his face as he slept.
 Psyche accidentally burnt him with oil from the lamp, and he awoke and flew away.

 The Society has its own YouTube channel.